Tester2009/dekomoriAtom/README.md

 # [dekomoriAtom](https://github.com/alepcat1710/dekomoriAtom)
 New on ubuntu?
-Lets install some basic software !
+Let install some basic software with a single script!

 License
 -------